Vegan Rights in the UK

 Public Sector Equality Duty

-In addition to the specific requirements to refrain from and prevent discrimination, harassment and victimisation on account of vegan convictions, government bodies also have a duty called the “Public Sector Equality Duty” or “PSED”.
+In addition to the specific requirements to refrain from and prevent discrimination, harassment and victimisation on account of vegan convictions, government entities also have a duty called the “Public Sector Equality Duty” or “PSED”.
 This requires the public sector (including hospitals, schools, local authorities, police, fire, transport authorities, and private organisations carrying out public functions) to go further than merely refraining from discriminating against people who hold vegan beliefs.
-They must also have due regard, in carrying out their functions, to the need to eliminate discrimination and advance equality of opportunity.
+They must also have due regard, in carrying out their functions, to the need to eliminate discrimination and advance equal opportunity.

 This duty means that public bodies must remove or minimise disadvantages suffered by vegans on account of their vegan convictions, and take steps to meet the needs of vegans, where those needs are different to the needs of non-vegans.
 This is important to keep in mind when dealing with a government entity which is failing to take steps to enable vegans to live according to their convictions.

 Northern Ireland is not covered by the Equality Act.
 Northern Ireland has devolved powers to develop and administer its own equality laws.
-The Fair Employment and Treatment (Amendment) Regulations (NI) 2003 (FETO) outlaw discrimination in employment, the provision of goods, facilities and services and the provision of further and higher education, and public bodies are under a general equality duty in terms of Section 75 of the Northern Ireland Act.
+The Fair Employment and Treatment (Amendment) Regulations (NI) 2003 outlaw discrimination in employment, the provision of goods, facilities and services and the provision of further and higher education, and public bodies are under a general equality duty in terms of Section 75 of the Northern Ireland Act.
 The NI Equalities Commission has confirmed that veganism is a protected characteristic, as it is a protected philosophical belief.

 Leaving the EU/Brexit